openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 disks with a native Linux file system.
 In the processes described in the following, EXT4 will be used with a single data drive.

-Some Windows users will want to use USB attached hard drives that are formatted NTFS.
+Some Windows users will want to use USB attached hard drives that are formatted NTFS by Windows.
-While this is possible, the drive would need to remain attached or, at a minimum, be connected to the server when |omv| boots.
-It would be better to use a Linux formatted drive and create a Samba share (SMB/CIF) for Windows clients, as described in Setting up a
+While this is possible, there are technical limitations to consider that are beyond the scope of this guide.

-|sf| and Creating a SMB/CIF “Samba” share.
+A far easier and better approach would be to format all server connected drives, using openmediavault's GUI, and create a Samba share (SMB/CIF) for Windows clients, as described in `Setting up a Shared Folder`_
+and `Creating a SMB/CIF “Samba” share`_ .
 A Samba (SMB/CIF) network share understands the Windows file format and can be configured to accommodate DOS and extended file attributes.
 Samba serves as a transparent “translator” for Windows data storage.

 RAID+USB = Potential Problems
 -----------------------------